HGy-88/ml-models-trees-and-boosters/README.md

 ## Description
 This project focuses on the multi-class prediction of obesity risk in individuals, a factor closely related to cardiovascular diseases.
 Utilizing machine learning techniques, the analysis is performed on a dataset generated from a deep learning model trained on the Obesity or CVD risk dataset.
 This project aims to identify and analyze various contributing factors to predict obesity risk accurately.

+### Insights and Assumptions
+The dataset offers insights into factors influencing obesity, including family history, dietary habits, physical activity, hydration, and lifestyle choices like smoking and alcohol consumption.
+It acknowledges assumptions regarding the accuracy of self-reported data, the static nature of data snapshots, generalization to broader populations, and the distinction between correlation and causation

 ## Features
 Comprehensive Data Analysis: Includes EDA, feature engineering (FE), and model evaluation using advanced algorithms.